Rose: Flower

 The flowers of most species have five petals, with the exception of Rosa omeiensis and Rosa sericea, which usually have only four.
 Each petal is divided into two distinct lobes and is usually white or pink, though in a few species yellow or red.
-Beneath the petals are five sepals (or in the case of some Rosa omeiensis and Rosa sericea, four).
+Beneath the petals are five sepals (or in the case of some R. omeiensis and R. sericea, four).
 These may be long enough to be visible when viewed from above and appear as green points alternating with the rounded petals.

 The coloured petals are fused on the axis and arranged in five bundles forming a circle, the petal bundles expand further from each other; the petals form a cup or disc surrounding the gynoecium.
 There are multiple superior ovaries that develop into achenes.